platy/dotfiles/README.md

 - install.sh should be installed by the install script.
 - homebrew.install.sh should be installed once homebrew is installed. etc..
 - scripts or modules with `@Darwin` in the path should only be run on OSX, likewise for `@Linux`
-- scripts ending .bash will be sourced in .bashrc
+- scripts ending .rc.bash or .rc.sh will be sourced in .bashrc
+- scripts ending .rc.zsh or .rc.sh will be sourced in .zshrc

 ## Config naming conventions